-Join us as we guide you on a virtual journey through California’s Central Valley, known as the nation’s breadbasket thanks to an imported supply of surface water and local groundwater.
-Covering about 20,000 square miles through the heart of the state, the valley provides 25 percent of the nation’s food, including 40 percent of all fruits, nuts and vegetables consumed throughout the country.
+California’s Central Valley is known as the nation’s breadbasket thanks to an imported supply of surface water and local groundwater.
+This virtual journey took participants through about 20,000 square miles of the heart of the state, which provides 25 percent of the nation’s food, including 40 percent of all fruits, nuts and vegetables consumed throughout the country.

-This virtual experience focuses on the San Joaquin Valley, the southern part of the vast region, which is facing challenges after years of drought, dwindling water supplies, decreasing water quality and farmland conversion for urban growth.
-The tour gives participants an understanding of the region’s water use and issues as well as the agricultural practices, including new technologies and water-saving measures.
+This virtual experience focused on the San Joaquin Valley, the southern part of the vast region, and its challenges of drought, dwindling water supplies, decreasing water quality and farmland conversion for urban growth.
+The tour gave participants an understanding of the region’s water use and issues as well as the agricultural practices, including new technologies and water-saving measures.

-As part of the event, you will be entered into a drawing to win one of the Foundation’s beautiful water maps, and your choice of one of the Layperson’s Guides below is included with registration:
+As part of the event, participants received the newest update of our Layperson’s Guide to the Delta and were entered into a drawing to win one of the Foundation’s beautiful water maps.

 “Great job!
 I want to see all this in person.
 Will have to be on the bus next year.”